Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 58 - Diffusion.
 It slowly destroy a clear image by adding pure static.
 Then , it trains model to subtract noise to get the clear picture back.
 Weak point :
   It will take time as the model has to subtract noise hundreds of times step by step to generate a single picture.

+*Day 59 - Classifier-Free Guidance.
+The CFG calculates the difference between an unprompted image and a prompted image, and multiplies that difference to force the model to strictly text instructed.
+Weak point :
+  It takes twice as much as time and power, as it is not just generating the image.